 The Livingston area was a favorite hunting ground for many Native American tribes with the surrounding bluffs frequently used as buffalo jumps.
 The Lewis and Clark Expedition passed through the area crossing the Yellowstone in July of 1806.

 After the railroad was cut through the west, Livingston became a burgeoning city.
-By the turn of the Twentieth century, when President Teddy Roosevelt established Yellowstone as the countries first national park, more than 10,000 tourists per week flooded the community on their way to the park.
+By the turn of the Twentieth century, when President Ulysses Grant established Yellowstone as the countries first national park, more than 10,000 tourists per week flooded the community on their way to the park.

 Many generations of railroaders, gunslingers and movie stars have called Livingston home, adding to its diversity.